Sayginsaracoglu/Sayginsaracoglu/README.md

 - 👋 Hi, I’m @Sayginsaracoglu
-- 👀 I’m interested in
+- 👀 I’m interested in C C# Ruby
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning C C# Ruby
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...